Bobby Irvine (footballer, born 1900)

+Career

 With Connah's Quay suffering severe financial difficulties, Irvine returned to Northern Ireland, signing for Derry City.
 He marked his Brandywell debut with a goal in a 1-0 Gold Cup quarter-final win over Larne on 3 September 1930.
-With Derry, Irvine took his caps total to 15, and in October 1932 also played twice for the Irish League, in 5-2 and 4-1 defeats by the English and Scottish Leagues respectively.
+With Derry, Irvine took his caps total to 15, and in October 1932 also played twice for the Irish League, in 5-2 and 4–1 defeats by the English and Scottish Leagues respectively.
 During this period Irvine also briefly turned out for Chester, scoring nine times in 13 games in the Cheshire County League shortly before they were elected to The Football League in 1931.

-Irvine returned to England in May 1933 with Division Three (South) club, Watford FC.
-He played his last Football League match in early 1934, officially hanging up his boots in April 1935.
-With his playing days on the wane, it was written of him: "There is no man who takes harder knocks and squeals less than Irvine."
-In total, he won 15 international caps and scored 3 goals.